- Introductory techniques

-- 96 points from at least 3 A levels to include grades BB, one to be in a Science subject (Maths accepted); Welsh Baccalaureate Advanced Diploma considered as a third subject
+- 96 points from at least 3 A levels to include grades BB, one to be in a Science subject (Maths accepted); Welsh Baccalaureate – Advanced Skills Challenge Certificate considered as a third subject

 - QCF BTEC Extended Diploma Merit Merit Merit within a Science subject